atomicscale/youtube-dl/ESOF-Docs/ENTREGA2.md

 As the process evolved, the main stakeholder group (in this case, end users) increased drastically as stated [before](#the-scope) and with them another set of **features** started to be requested through the issue tracker on github:

-	* Support for website X (where X can be one of 700+ websites supported)
+	* Support for website "XYZ" (where X could be one of the 700+ websites now supported)
 	* Video post-processing (quality, metadata, audio)
 	* Website login capable (for websites wich require a user account/ marking videos as seen on Youtube)